Muon $g-2$ with $SU(2)_L$ multiplets: Numerical analysis and phenomenology

 \subsection{Numerical analyses on muon $g-2$}

 Now that the formalulations have been done, we carry out numerical analysis taking into account LFV constraints and muon $g-2$.
 At first, we randomly select the following input parameters:

 where we chose $|f_2|$ and $|y_{D_2}|$ to be larger than other Yukawa couplings so that we have sizable muon $g-2$.
 Note that splittings of masses of components in the same scalar multiplets are small and we can evade the constraints from oblique parameters~\cite{Peskin:1990zt}.
+Also we take $\mu_2 =0$ for simplicity.

 Fig.~\ref{fig:mamu} represents the values of muon $g-2$ in terms of mass parameter $M_\psi$ where each point corresponds to one parameter sets within the range of Eq.~(\ref{eq:pr}) allowed by LFV constraints that satisfy a value of muon $g-2$ in $3 \sigma$.
 The black dashed line shows the best fit value of muon $g-2$, the blue points are within 1$\sigma$, the yellow ones are within 2$\sigma$, and red ones are within 3$\sigma$ of experimental value.
 We thus find that $M_\psi \lesssim 15(8.5)$ TeV is preferred to obtain muon $g-2$ within $3(1) \sigma$ C.L. in our scenario.
 In addition we show branching ratios of LFV processes for the same parameter sets in Fig.~\ref{fig:LFV} where the left and right plots represent $BR(\mu \to e \gamma)$ and $BR(\tau \to \mu \gamma)$ as functions of Max$[|f_1|, |y_{D_1}|]$ and Max$[|f_3|, |y_{D_3}|]$, and the color of points is the same as Fig.~\ref{fig:mamu}.
 It is found that $|f_{1}|(|y_{D_1}|)$ should be smaller than $\sim 10^{-4}$ to avoid stringent constraint from $BR(\mu \to e \gamma)$ while constraint on $f_3 (y_{D_3})$ is much looser.
 Here we omitted a plot for $BR(\tau \to e \gamma)$ since it is not correlated to muon $g-2$ and it tends to be much smaller than experimental limit.